 The target objective cannot be throughput.

 We also support more Target Objectives for OtterTune’s tuning algorithm: p99 query latency (the recently-announced default) and all-new CPU utilization.
 The Target Objective is what OtterTune optimizes for when it generates new configurations for the database.
 You can change the Target Objective to guide OtterTune towards optimizing performance versus cost, for example.

 Amazon Aurora support is now available with our free Starter tier plan, which offers basic auto-tuning of the most common knobs.
 We now support Aurora MySQL v5.6 and v5.7 (v8.0 coming soon!) and Aurora PostgreSQL versions v10, v11, v12, and v13.

-You can get started auto-tuning Aurora for free by creating an OtterTune account and following the quickstart tutorial.
+You can get started auto-tuning Aurora for free by creating an OtterTune account and following the "Getting Started" documentation.
 Please refer to the OtterTune pricing information for auto-tuning more than one database or additional enterprise features.

 Those of you running the latest version of PostgreSQL can now use OtterTune to auto-tune your databases and monitor database health.
 We’ve also added support for new configuration knobs introduced in PostgreSQL 14.
 Here’s the list of 100+ PostgreSQL knobs that OtterTune optimizes.

 We’ve also added more integration options to make OtterTune a seamless part of your environment.
 We offer Kubernetes support for deploying the OtterTune Agent, so you can connect to your database privately and securely, and send its knob/metric data back to the OtterTune service.

 We’re also streamlining identity and access management with Terraform support for IAM role connectivity in addition to support for CloudFormation.
 Setup for Terraform can either be done manually or automatically.

 User docs and an open support community on Slack